IceHe/lib/books/fundamentals-of-software-architecture.md

 > There is no best design in architecture, only a least worst collection of trade-offs.

+**Of the operational architecture characteristics, performance is likely the least critical for success.**
+Of course, the developers don't mean to build an application that has terrible performance, but rather one that doesn't prioritize performance over other characteristics, such as scalability or availability.

 ## C6.
 Measuring and Governing Architecture Characteristics

+### Measuring Architecture Characteristics

+……

+#### Operational Measures

+……

+#### Structural Measures

+……

+**Cyclomatic Complexity**

+CC = E - N + 2

+- N: nodes ( lines of codes )
+- E: edges ( possible decisions )
+- 2: a simplification for a single function/method

+For fan-out calls to other methods
+(known as _connected components_ in graph theory ) ,
+the more general formula is:

+CC = E - N + 2P

+- P: the number of connected components

+**What's a Good Value for Cyclomatic Complexity?**

+……

+#### Process Measures

 # Part 2.
 Architeure Styles